yakkomajuri/yakkomajuri.github.io/pages/blog/react-from-scratch.md

 template: blog
 ---

-# Building a modern react app from scratch
+# Building a modern react app from scratch in 2021

+_February 24th, 2021_

 > This article was originally published on GitHub on the repo [yakkomajuri/react-from-scratch](https://github.com/yakkomajuri/react-from-scratch) under the name _"Building a modern React app from scratch in 2021"_.